PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

      --set mapping-service.hpaEnabled=true \
      --set mapping-service.maxReplicaCount=3
 ```

+> NOTE: In case Helm chart deployment is not possible, check [here](../../guides/helm-template.md) for Kubernetes manifest deployment.

 After all the pods are in 'ready' status, launch SpatialServerManager in a browser with the URL below (You may need to accept the default self-signed certificate from Ingress.
 Check out the ingress document on how to change the certificate if you need).
 By default, the security is off, so you can login with any username/password.
 You should be able to browser named resources and pre-view maps.
 `https://<your external ip>/SpatialServerManager`